 I wanted to talk about this subject immediately when the 2020 Covid Quarantine began.
 For myself like many others, it took me a minute to find inspiration to write or even create art during that time.
 There is a depression that I feel hit all of us in some form or another.
 Maybe we’re new to that feeling or maybe it was a strong familiar sense.
 I write this with hopes to inspire or even let everyone know that we’re all feeling the same things.

 As I create this I’m feeling hopeful and excited for the future.
-It seems businesses are starting to open again, social distancing is getting lighter and many signs of day to day normalcies are on the horizon.
+It seems businesses are starting to open again, light socializing is happening with many signs of some normal life on the horizon.

 In many cases the need to get tattooed is the exact medicine necessary to keep our mental health strong.
 Getting tattooed is there to help us get through crazy times.
 It’s there to help us celebrate and it’s there to help us remember.
 It’s not really the actual tattoo but the social factor and the familiarity of our “tattoo day” that’s the medicine we really need.